• Tether to Home

 In this conceptual neighborhood, molecular structures such as carboxyl and amino groups form the base of each house, while side chains influence unique architectural features like balconies or extensions.
 This design mirrors how amino acids differentiate in structure while maintaining their essential functions within proteins.

 In the summer of 2021, I was selected for the Art & Science Fusion Project under Dr. Mirna Marinic at the University of Chicago.
-Using Rhino and Adobe Creative Cloud, I began translating this concept into a picture book—a visual exploration of X-ray crystallography through a metaphorical stroll in an imaginary suburban ‘neighborhood,’ where algorithmic birds soar through clouds.
+Currently in development as a picture book for science education, this project maps amino acid residues to structural features of “homes” using Rhino and Adobe Creative Cloud - a visual exploration of X-ray crystallography through a metaphorical stroll in an imaginary suburban ‘neighborhood,’ where algorithmic birds soar through clouds.
 As readers flip through pages filled with illustrations of houses spanning residue regions along CTCF’s ribbon-like framework, they encounter PyMol diagrams and alignment figures that bridge my fascination with chemistry and architectural design.

 The attached rendering offers a glimpse into this exploration: a house perched along a winding green ribbon represent amino acids forming homes within a protein’s structural framework.
 Some of the models have also been 3D printed.